pirafrank/Google-Photos-EXIF-fixer/README.md

 ## Requirements

-- Python 2.7.x (Python 3 not supported yet)
+- Python 2.7.x *
+- exiftool (You can download it [here](http://www.sno.phy.queensu.ca/~phil/exiftool/))

-- OS X or Linux (not tested on Windows)
+It works on OS X or Linux (tested on Ubuntu 13.10 and OS X 10.10.x.).
+<br>Not tested on Windows.

-*Although it may work, it hasn't been tested with Python 2.6.x or 3.x*
+*Although it may work, it hasn't been tested with Python 2.6.x.
+Python 3 is not supported yet.

 ## Installation